DucManhPhan/DucManhPhan.github.io/_post_preparation/2018-11-01-Abstract-Factory-Pattern.md

 ## Benefits & Drawback
 1. Benefits
-- Loose coupling in which object creation can be independent of the class implementation.
+- Loose coupling between concrete products and client code.

 - The client need not be aware of the class that creates the object which, in turn, is utilized by the client.
 It is only necessary to know the interface, methods and parameters that need to be passed to create objects of the desired type.
 This simplifies implementations for the client.